Language-Research-Technology/ldac-profile/profile-text/profile.md

-1. Include one or more \`Person\` items as context in a crate and reference them with properties such as [creator](http://schema.org/creator) or the language-data-commons contribution properties such as [ldac:compiler] or [ldac:depositor].
+1. Include one or more \`Person\` items as context in a crate and reference them with properties such as [creator](http://schema.org/creator) or the Language Data Commons Vocabulary properties such as [ldac:compiler] or [ldac:depositor].
 The \`@id\` of the person MUST be a URI and SHOULD be re-used where the same person appears in multiple objects in a collection or repository.